Veneers – Northampton, MA • East Longmeadow, MA

 Porcelain veneers typically require two in office appointments after an initial consultation.
-The appointments will be minimally two weeks apart to allow the laboratory time to create your veneer.
 After final placement, you will be asked to return in approximately one week for a follow-up and treatment evaluation.

 Porcelain veneers can be brushed and flossed as you normally would to prevent dental problems.
 It is recommended that regular in-office maintenance and follow-up visits continue to preserve the beauty of your smile makeover.
 Your dentist may also recommend a nightguard to protect your veneers from unconscious grinding during sleep.

 With proper care and maintenance, porcelain veneers can last 7 to 20 years.
 Although the veneer itself is non-living, your underlying teeth and surrounding gum tissue may change over time.
 If a veneer comes off or chips, it can generally be rebounded or replaced.

 Porcelain veneers offer a conservative approach to a full smile makeover.
 They are one of the most durable, natural, and aesthetically pleasing restorations in modern cosmetic dentistry.
 They are also one of the kindest restorations to the gum tissue and cause little irritation.

 Porcelain veneers require approximately 0.5mm-1.0mm of tooth reduction and thus are considered an irreversible treatment.
 Lumineers are an alternative type of porcelain veneer that do not require tooth reduction.
 These restorations are one of the many veneer options offered at EMA Dental for appropriate cases.